zapper-95/UpRoll-cli/Readme.md

 **Opstack CLI Tool** supports the latest OP Stack v1.9.0 and is prepared for the upcoming migration

-**Opstack CLI Tool** will continue develop and improvement out Tool

 ## Hardware requirements
 Hardware requirements for OP Mainnet nodes can vary depending on the type of node you plan to run.
 Archive nodes generally require significantly more resources than full nodes.
 Below are suggested minimum hardware requirements for each type of node.